Helping an LGBTQ+ person with dementia with decisions about care

 - Expressing identity or orientation for LGBTQ+ people with dementia

-- You are here: Helping an LGBTQ+ person with dementia plan ahead
+- You are here: Helping an LGBTQ+ person with dementia with decisions about care

 - Supporting an LGBTQ+ person with dementia – useful organisations